BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 290. ### Does JavaScript supports namespace

-     JavaScript doesn’t support namespace by default.
+     JavaScript doesn't support namespace by default.
 So if you create any element(function, method, object, variable) then it becomes global and pollutes the global namespace.
 Let's take an example of defining two functions without any namespace,

      ```javascript
      function func1() {